MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

 + PostgreSQL 9.2 or greater (Linux)

 > [!Important]
-> Any data that was saved in the default local SQLite database will be lost if you configure a different database.
+> Any data that was saved in the default local SQLite database is lost if you configure a different database.

 <a name="sqlserver"></a>
 <a name="postgresql"></a>